It is recommended that you localise your playable ad experiences to match your audience. This can increase engagement and therefore performance.

 In order to ensure you are using the correct language in your playable, there are two possible approaches.

-- Create multiple versions of your playable, each for a different language.
+Create multiple creatives, each for a different language.

-- Advantage: Immediately see how the translated version of your playable looks without needing to test it via uploading to Playground and loading the preview on a device set to different languages.
+- Advantage: Immediately see how the translated creative looks without needing to test it via uploading to Creative Suite and loading the preview on a device set to different languages.

-- Disadvantage: Changes to your playable version(s) in playground will have to manually reapplied onto to each separate language versions.
+- Disadvantage: Changes to your playable creative(s) in Creative Suite will have to manually reapplied onto to each separate language creatives.

-- Advantage: Only need one playable version as the text will dynamically localise itself.
+- Advantage: Only need one playable creative as the text will dynamically localise itself.

-- Disadvantage: You will need to setup your text in Scriptable Objects to make use of it, as we don't currently support reading from json files.
+- Disadvantage: You will need to setup Newtonsoft.Json in order to read from json files.

 In order to do this, you must ensure that your Unity scene and therefore playable ad contain the correct fonts and alphabets according to the language you wish to use.